hackialand/plan/Plan.md

 - Plan(std::string id, std::shared_ptr<const Plan> base)
     - Create a new plan with a unique identifier and an optional base plan.
-    - If base is nullptr, the plan represents an initial empty state.
+    - If the base is nullptr, the plan represents an initial empty state.
     - The base is held as std::shared_ptr<const Plan>, signaling immutability by design and allowing structural sharing.

 Preconditions: